tingyucha/lrose-examples/README.md

 ## Scenarios

-### Use RadxCheck to find where problems occurred using RadxConvert
+### Use RadxCheck to find where problems occurred while running RadxConvert.

-### Use RadxCheck to verify a home grown CfRadial has correct format
-If data file is airborne radar file or tail radar file, is it formatted correctly?
+### A file contains airborne radar or tail radar data, is it formatted correctly?
 Does it have the necessary parameters, and fields?
+Use RadxCheck to verify a home grown CfRadial has correct format

-### When I run RadxConvert, what level of debug is best?  -debug, -verbose, or -very_verbose?
+### When I run RadxConvert, what level of diagnostic information is available?  -debug, -verbose, or -very_verbose?

 ### What is the first step?
-Run RadxPrint on data file to first characterize the data format.
-  See if the LROSE tools can read the data files.
+Run RadxPrint on data file to first characterize the data format and determine if the LROSE tools can read the data files.

 ### Display the data in native coordinates using HawkEye.
 NOTE: HawkEye assumes directory naming by date (yyyymmdd) and file naming using data and time formats.
 Following the naming